Segment Information

 The fair value hedges relate to forward covers taken to hedge currency exposure and commodity price risks.

-The Company’s sales are on a quotational period basis, generally one month to three months after the date of delivery at a customer’s facility.
+The Company's sales are on a quotational period basis, generally one month to three months after the date of delivery at a customer's facility.
 The Company enters into forward contracts for the respective quotational period to hedge its commodity price risk based on average LME prices.
 Gains and losses on these hedge transactions are substantially offset by the amount of gains or losses on the underlying sales.
-Net gains and losses are recognised in the statement of profit and loss.
+Net gains and losses are recognized in the statement of profit and loss.

 (iii) Non- designated economic hedge

 The Company enters into derivative contracts which are not designated as hedges for accounting purposes, but provide an economic hedge of a particular transaction risk or a risk component of a transaction.
 Hedging instruments include copper, aluminium future contracts on the LME and certain other derivative instruments.
-Fair value changes on such derivative instruments are recognised in the statement of profit and loss.
+Fair value changes on such derivative instruments are recognized in the statement of profit and loss.

 c) Restoration, rehabilitation and environmental costs